ASP24SCM00P/go-now/README.md

 # go-now

-Real-time dashboard that notifies you when it’s the perfect time to leave for your commute—powered by Kafka, Tinybird, and live traffic insights.
+Real-time dashboard that notifies you when it’s the perfect time to leave for your commute; powered by Kafka, Tinybird, and live traffic insights.

 ## Features
 - Live ETA tracking between office and home